raspberrypilearning/electricity-generation/en/step_2.md

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}

-New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of blue in the column above.
+New Zealand produces a lot of their electricity using hydropower, which is why there's a lot of purple in the column above.

 Once you have investigated the column, click on the red stop button above the Stage to stop the program.

 --- /task ---

-At the bottom of the Stage, you'll see an empty key.
+At the bottom of the Stage, you'll see an empty key with a square representing each resource: non-renewable, wind, solar, hydro, geothermal, and bioenergy.
 The key shows all the resources, even if they are not currently used in the graph.
 This is because countries are always changing how they produce electricity, and there has been a move towards renewable resources.

-Choose the colours to represent each of the resources on your graph.
+Next you'll choose the colours to represent each of the resources on your graph.

 --- task ---

 Click on the **Costumes** tab of the **Non-renewable** sprite.
 In the centre of the Paint editor, is a square that has no fill colour.
-Click on the **Fill** tool and choose a colour of your choice by altering the Color, Saturation, and Brightness sliders.
+Click on the **Fill** colour chooser and create a colour of your choice by altering the Color, Saturation, and Brightness sliders.

 ![image of Non-renewable sprite](images/non-renewable-sprite.png)